brimdata/zed/docs/lake/design.md

 zed lake branch -p logs@main staging
 ```
 This creates a new branch called "staging" in pool "logs", which points to
-same commit object as the "main" branch.
+the same commit object as the "main" branch.
 Commits to the "staging" branch
 will be added to the commit history without affecting the "main" branch
-and each branch can be queried indepedently at any time.
+and each branch can be queried independently at any time.

 ### Load